Free

 For governed deployments with SSO, audit trails, and on-prem requirements.

-Pull in data and actions from your APIs and business systems so every app stays useful, current, and deeply connected.
+Pull in data and actions from your APIs and business tools so the app stays current, useful, and grounded in live context.

-Add forms, tables, charts, product views, and trackers so people can actually complete work instead of just reading a reply.
+Use forms, tables, charts, product views, and trackers so people can do the next step, not just read a response.

 These are the questions we expect from operators, product teams, and technical reviewers before they commit.